kinnay/NintendoClients/README.md

 For Switch servers, the latest system version that is currently supported is **20.4.0**.

+For talk about research, feel free to join the [Discord server](https://discord.gg/x8np6Hhxwk) or open a [discussion](https://github.com/kinnay/NintendoClients/discussions) on GitHub.

 ### Installation
 This package requires Python 3.8 or later and can be installed with pip: `pip install nintendoclients`.
 This package uses [semantic versioning](https://semver.org/).